kayyjee/passwordMan/README.md

 Authenticates with master key.

-Hashes key with md5 or SHA256.
-Hash key is used as salt for other passwords.
+Hashes key with md5, SHA256 or BCrypt

-Encrypts passwords with AES.